davidtheclark/unfinishedToggler/README.md

 The UnfinishedToggler is "simple" because it simply toggles elements and groups of elements "on" or "off" in various ways, according to the rules you pass it.
 In fact, this is all that happens with most UI components (e.g. accordions, tabs, popups, modals, dropdowns): certain events make certain elements or groups of elements turn "on" or "off", according to some pattern, some set of rules.
 What makes an "accordion" different from a "popup" is just (a) the styling and (b) the rules that govern how the parts toggle.

 The UnfinishedToggler is "unusual" because it does not give you any out-of-the-box, pre-styled UI components.
-It's not a drop-in solution: it is a tool that might help you build your own stuff faster, rather than a thing that is already built.
+It's not a drop-in solution: it is a tool that might help you build your own stuff faster, rather than a pre-made thing that you can insert into your site with no further effort.
 It assumes that you're going to want to style your own component in your own way; all it's going to do is provide a little framework for the component's requisite JavaScript, into which you pass the particular rules that define your component's toggling behavior.

 For instance: